Overview

 Description of each component of the diagram

 • The Android Interface Definition Language (AIDL) is a tool that lets users abstract away IPC.
-Given an interface (specified in a .aidl file), various build systems use the rsbinder-aidl crate to construct Rust bindings so that this interface can be used across processes, regardless of the runtime or bitness there.
+Given an interface (specified in a .aidl file), the rsbinder-aidl compiler constructs Rust bindings so that this interface can be used across processes, regardless of the runtime or bitness.

 • https://source.android.com/docs/core/architecture/aidl